Tutorial: Bluetooth CO2 Monitor with SCD30

 - Cables for soldering the connection or a Grove-to-Jumper cable (available through our distribution network)

 - USB cable to connect the ESP32 DevKitC module to your computer

-- Connect GND to GND on the ESP32
+- GND of the SCD30 to the GND of the ESP32

 Setup the Arduino IDE for the ESP32 platform

 1. Install the current version of the Arduino IDE.